Subaru Intensive Program

 - Since the PI of an accepted Intensive Program proposal should devote to it, it is not desirable that same person doubles as the PIs of Intensive program and Normal program proposals simultaneously.

 - In principle, only Japanese can be the PIs of Intensive Program proposals (i.e., either researchers of Japanese nationality or those belonging to Japanese institutes). though exceptions may be possible wich will be described case by case.

 - The PIs of accepted Intensive Program proposals should report their observations and achievements

 - Reports of each accepted Intensive Program must be presented at the Subaru Users' Meeting.

 The Committee may request the PIs to provide a status report at any time.

-- For Intensive Programs over 3 semesters, a mid-time review is required in which the Time Allocation Commitee will judge whether the program may be continued or not.
+- For Intensive Programs over 3 semesters and 20 nights, a mid-time review is required in which the Time Allocation Commitee will judge whether the program may be continued or not.

 3. Proposal Submission